-The scholarships cover tuition fees and are paid directly to the school or institution.
+The scholarships cover tuition fees, which are paid directly to the school or institution.

 Working with Our Partners